Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 No matter what ball you use, make sure it’s not too small and consistently monitor the ball’s condition.
 If the ball is tattered and torn, discard and replace it.

 I like tennis balls because they’re cheap, our Golden Retriever loves them, and there are usually three to six in a can, so there are instant spares.
-Also, as discussed earlier, I think the added fur on the tennis ball gives it that extra unique quality since it even more so has a prey quality to it.
+Also, as discussed earlier, I think the added fur on the tennis ball gives it that extra unique quality since it has a unique prey quality to it.

 Lastly, never leave a ball and your Golden Retriever alone unattended.
-Golden Retriever can be good chewers, and the last thing you want is it choking or swallowing a piece that needs to be removed by the vet.
+Golden Retrievers can be good chewers, and the last thing you want is it to choke or swallow a piece that needs to be removed by the vet.

 For example, Bailey swallowed the top end of a basting brush, costing $400 to induce vomiting.
 If we waited any longer, it would have cost us $2000 or more to remove via surgery.